instadeepai/jumanji/README.md

 see the [official installation guide](https://github.com/google/jax#installation).

 **Rendering:** Matplotlib is used for rendering the `BinPack` and `Snake` environments.
-If you want to visualise the environments you will need a GUI backend.
+If you want to visualize the environments you will need a GUI backend.
-For example on Linux you can install Tk via: `apt-get install python3-tk`, or using conda: `conda install tk`.
+For example, on Linux, you can install Tk via: `apt-get install python3-tk`, or using conda: `conda install tk`.
-For a list of backends you could use check out Matplotlib [backends](https://matplotlib.org/stable/users/explain/backends.html).
+For a list of backends, you could use check out Matplotlib [backends](https://matplotlib.org/stable/users/explain/backends.html).

 ## What does Jumanji look like? 👀